MicrosoftDocs/visualstudio-docs/mac/intellisense.md

 ## Show Import Items

 By default, IntelliSense completion will only display completions from libraries which you do not have imported into your project.
-That is to say, if you do not have `System.Collections.Generic` imported via `using` then you would not have a completion for `List<>`.
-In order to display completions from libraries which are you not imported, you must enable Show Import Items within the Preferences for Visual Studio for Mac.
-This can be found under Preferences > Text Edtior > IntelliSense:
+For example, if you do not have `System.Collections.Generic` imported via `using` then you would not have a completion for `List<>`.
+In order to display completions from libraries which are you not imported, you must enable **Show Import Items** within the Preferences for Visual Studio for Mac.
+This can be found under **Preferences > Text Edtior > IntelliSense**:

 ![IntelliSense Show Import Items](media/intellisense-showimport.png)

-Once Show Import Items is enabled, the completion list will include completions that you have not yet imported.
+Once **Show Import Items** is enabled, the completion list will include completions that you have not yet imported.
 Upon selecting an item which corresponds to an un-imported library, the `using` statement for that library will automatically be added to the header of the code file.
 The name of the library to which the completion belongs is also listed along with the completion itself.

 ![Show Import Items List](media/intellisense-importaction.png)

 ## Parameter Window

 Another feature of IntelliSense is the ability to provide a parameter list where appropriate.
-The parameter list provides details as to the method signatures for the code being called.
-You can cycle through each of the available parameter signatures to determine the most appropriate for your needs.
+The parameter list provides details of the method signatures for the code being called.
+By clicking on the up/down arrows within the signature, you can cycle through each of the available parameter signatures to determine the most appropriate for your needs.
 In addition to the details of the types of data allowed, there may also be a description as defined in the target method via XML comments.

 ![Parameter List](media/intellisense-parameter.png)